nadjib-boum/ishop/README.md

 - **Inventory Management:** Inventory levels are automatically updated to prevent overselling.

 - **Responsive Design:** The app is optimized for various devices.

-## Conclusion

-A MERN-based eCommerce app provides businesses with a feature-rich platform to establish and expand their online presence while offering customers a seamless shopping experience.